Did you know that there is a well-studied substance known to be critical for long-term health in dogs and cats? Your pet may be missing it.

 - Nourishes the coat for a natural sheen

 - Produces hormone-like substances known as eicosonoids that suppress inflammatory compounds such as PGE 2.
-In other words, a dog or cat diet rich in Omega-3 fatty acids will help reduce inflammation.
+In other words, a dog or cat diet rich in Omega-3 fatty acids will help reduce inflammation and allergy response.

 - Reduced inflammation (especially arterial)